greymd/egzact/README.md

 ### $ `stairl`

-Generate sublists of the fields.
+Generate sublist of the fields.
 Each result matches to the *left* side of the original input.
 In most cases, it looks *stairs*.